nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    - PRICE, YIELD, DURATION for bond calculations
    - STOCKHISTORY for historical stock data (Excel 365)

+Excel's financial functions are battle-tested.
+They're what finance professionals have used for decades.
+Learning them gives you a shared vocabulary with practitioners.

 3. **Visualization**:
    - Line charts for time series data
    - Scatter plots for correlation analysis
    - Combo charts for comparing multiple metrics

+When you create a chart in Excel, you're forced to make design decisions: Which axis for which variable?
+What time scale?
+What colors?
+These aren't arbitrary choices—they affect how people interpret your analysis.
+Good visualization is clear communication.

 #### Python Analysis and Visualization